RichardHerz/web-labs/web_lab_000/README.md

 Lab 000 – Artificial Zoo using SVG graphics

-my "artificial zoo" program is an L-system - see photo at this link, from this link https://en.wikipedia.org/wiki/L-system
+my "artificial zoo" program is an L-system https://en.wikipedia.org/wiki/L-system

 which, it appears to me, is a particular implementation of an Iterated Function System https://en.wikipedia.org/wiki/Iterated_function_system